davidtag/llm/README.md

 # llm
-Ground-up implementation of LLMs with minimal dependencies
+Ground-up implementation of LLMs with NumPy as the only dependency.

 # TODO